 Processed & Fatty Foods

-It’s pretty widely accepted that fast foods aren’t good for you, but did you ever think they could be triggering feelings of anxiety and depression?
+It’s pretty widely accepted that fast foods aren’t good for you, but did you ever think they could be triggering some of your negative feelings?
 With high fat content, sugars, and salt, foods such as cheeseburgers, hot dogs, and fried chicken can have a detrimental impact on your mental as well as your physical health.
 In fact, a study carried out by researchers at the University College of London found that a diet largely comprising processed foods was a risk factor for depression, whereas eating whole foods (vegetables, fruits, and fish) helped protect against depression.

 Where You’ll Find It: burgers, hot dogs, fried foods, and processed microwavable meals

-Adopting an anti-anxiety diet isn’t going to cure you of anxiety or depression, but it will help alleviate your symptoms and complement your other treatment options.
+Adopting an anti-stress diet isn’t going to cure you of anxiety or depression, but it may help alleviate your symptoms and complement other treatment options.
 Not only that, but when you choose to eat more of the good stuff and cut out more of the bad, you’re making a positive lifestyle choice.

-Consider embracing regular exercise with your new diet to really see an improvement in your mental and physical well-being.
+Consider embracing regular exercise with your new diet to really see an improvement in your overall well-being.

 Have you tried changing your diet?
 Did it work for you?
 Do you have any recipe recommendations?
 Let us know in the comments.